Cognition Therapeutics Announc - GuruFocus.com

-Cantor Fitzgerald & Co. is acting as sole book-running manager for the offering.
-Newbridge Securities Corporation is acting as co-manager.
+Cantor Fitzgerald & Co. acted as sole book-running manager for the offering.
+Newbridge Securities Corporation acted as co-manager.

+Cognition intends to use the net proceeds of the offering to fund the development of its product candidates and for working capital and other general corporate purposes.

-A registration statement on Form S-1 (File No. 333-268228) relating to the securities sold in this offering was declared effective by the Securities and Exchange Commission (SEC) on November 9, 2022.
-The offering is being made only by means of a prospectus that forms a part of the effective registration statement.
-When available, electronic copies of the final prospectus may be obtained for free on the SEC's website at http://www.sec.gov or by contacting Cantor Fitzgerald & Co., Attention: Capital Markets, 499 Park Avenue, 4th Floor, New York, New York 10022 or by email at [email protected].
+The shares were offered by Cognition pursuant to an effective registration statement on Form S-1 (File No. 333-268228).
+The underwritten public offering is being made solely by means of a prospectus.
+A final prospectus relating to and describing the terms of the offering has been filed with the Securities and Exchange Commission (the “SEC”) and is available on the SEC’s website at www.sec.gov.
+Electronic copies of the final prospectus may also be obtained from Cantor Fitzgerald & Co., Attention: Capital Markets, 499 Park Avenue, 4th Floor, New York, New York 10022 or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.